Christ Church Default Header Image

 Welcome to the Cedar Class Page

-Welcome back to the first half term of the new school year!
-We hope that you have had a restful summer and are looking forward to the exciting learning journey ahead.
+Welcome back to the Autumn term!
+We hope that you have had a restful break and are looking forward to the exciting learning journey ahead.

 Just a reminder we are a NUT FREE school.
 Please ensure your child isn't bringing anything containing nuts in their lunchboxes!